Introduction goes here

 71

-Letters of general attorney in England for one year for Philip le Despenser, kt, who is setting out to Gascony, to stay there in the king's service in the company of Edward, prince of Aquitaine and Wales, nominating William Hauley Haulay, junior, and Robert Gosson of Keelby Keleby alternately.
+Letters of general attorney in England for one year for Philip le Despenser, kt , who is setting out to Gascony, to stay there in the king's service in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Haulay William Hauley, the younger , and Robert Gosson of Keleby Keelby alternately.

 72